BUS 210 - Entrepreneurial Studies II

 Second of two courses designed for those interested in learning how to start and manage a small business.
 It builds on the preceding course concerning the establishment of the small business and deals with management of the on-going venture.
 This course takes a functional approach to managing the small business through a discussion of more advanced topics including entrepreneurial characteristics, financial planning and control, business operations, risk management, regulations, business valuation and succession issues, and other current topics.
 Students will develop a business plan.

 Prerequisite: BUS 110 with a grade of C or higher, or permission of the instructor.

 Course Learning Outcomes

-1. Utilize effective purchasing procedures, inventory control systems and quality control procedures to improve business operations.
+1. Explain how to improve business operations by utilizing effective purchasing procedures, inventory control systems or quality control procedures.

-2. Create and use performance standards to analyze business operations.
+2. Create performance standards to analyze business operations.

 Use links below to see if this course is offered:

 Fall Semester 2023